Untitled-1

 What is the Recovery Process for Carpel Tunnel Syndrome?

-The surgery is performed as an outpatient under local anesthesia.
-Oral or intravenous (IV) sedation medication may also be used.
+The surgery is performed as an outpatient at our surgery center.
+Oral Valium or intravenous (IV) sedation medication may also be used with local anesthesia numbing medicine.
 Patients may use their hands for light activities soon after the surgery.
 Many people can return to light duty work in a few days.
 Patients should avoid heavy use of the hand for approximately 3-4 weeks after surgery.
 As the pain from surgery subsides, normal use of the hand is resumed.

 What Are the Expected Results of Carpal Tunnel Surgery?